Cogosense/DmcAccessServer/README.md

 VPN connection.

-The bridges on the Access Server toward the DMC and on the Gateway toward the antenna only support IPv6.
+The bridges on the Access Server toward the DMC and on the Gateway toward the antenna only support IPv6 addresses with scope `link`.
 Any IPv6 traffic received on either bridge will be sent via the GRETAP tunnel to the other bridge.
 From the DMC or antenna point of view, it looks to all practical intents and purposes that they are directly connected.
 The gateway and the Access Server are essentially transparent.